 Here's the view from the top of the enclosure's rear wall.
 There are two outer walls protecting Nan Dauwas, atop which we're standing.
 There's no visible reef because all these structures sit on the reef.

 There's a side door to the tomb enclosure: it's just at the right height to make passage awkward.
-Whiting asserts that this and other openings like it were the only doors permitted to commoners.
+Whiting asserts that this and other openings like it were the only entrances permitted to commoners.

 We've scooted through it and are on our way around the outside of the enclosure.
 I'm looking at those base rocks and still wondering how they got here.

-Here's Willard Price from 1936 again (p.
+Here's Willard Price again (p.
 238): "The mighty building blocks which compose these barbaric structures make the English castles or those of the Rhine seem delicate and ladylike in comparison.
 The ferocious appearance is heightened by the fact that there has been no effort to join the stones.
 I have tried unsuccessfully to insert a knife-blade between the perfectly matched stones of Inca structures in Peru.
 Here one might insert a hand or a head with ease.
 The difference is that the Inca stones were tooled to fit.
 But no tool has touched these stones.
 The material would have defied Inca implements."

 Here's the same path seen from mid-canal to reveal the massive base stones.
 They do crack with time.